View on GitHub

 .toArray();

 Pretty simple, right?
-With this code, you’ll do exactly two chained loops, exactly as the vanilla solution described above! fast-iterable takes advantage of the Iterable and AsyncIterable contracts to achieve this, but it goes beyond.
+With this code, you’ll do exactly two chained loops, exactly as the vanilla solution described above! fluent-iterable takes advantage of the Iterable and AsyncIterable contracts to achieve this, but it goes beyond.
 It uses a special library called augmentative-iterables that we developed as the core engine of the iterations.
 This library is focused exclusively in performance, so, with it, we achieved a processing time very close to the vanilla solution above!
 Comparing to iterations using for of, the native way to iterate over iterables of JavaScript, we achieved a result 50% faster!

 Doesn’t it what rxjs do?